Chicago Distracted Driving Accident Lawyer

 When You’re Injured by a Distracted Driver

-If you’ve been injured in a wreck caused by a distracted driver, a personal injury attorney may be able to help.
-An experienced auto accident lawyer can help you collect evidence and build a case that may result in an insurance settlement or jury verdict to cover your medical bills, lost wages, pain and suffering, disability and disfigurement, and loss of normal life.
+An experienced car accident lawyer can help you collect evidence and build a case that may result in an insurance settlement or jury verdict to cover your medical bills, lost wages, pain and suffering, disability and disfigurement, and loss of normal life.

 Using Cell Phones on the Road